Royal Mail Letter Size Guide Template

-Letter, Large Letter or Packet?
+Letter, Large Letter, small parcel or parcel?

 Large letters must again pass through without getting stuck and goes up to 25mm in thickness.